 No. 5 best state: New Hampshire

-New Hampshire ranks No. 2 in the nation for health and safety, and also ranks well on socioeconomic factors and in the education and child care category.
-The state is a well-rounded choice for families, with high rankings overall, included the lowest percentage of families living in poverty.
+New Hampshire ranks No. 2 in the nation for health and safety.
+It also scored well for affordability and in the category of education and child care.

 No. 4 best state: Vermont

-Vermont has a lot to offer when it comes to the outdoors, especially with autumn activities amid the colorful fall foliage in the Green Mountain State.
-There are also a number of interesting historic sites and access to small-city amenities in Burlington.
+But it has lots to offer when it comes to the outdoors, especially with autumn activities amid the colorful fall foliage in the Green Mountain State.

 No. 3 best state: North Dakota

-You might be surprised at the activities available in North Dakota as well.
-There are a number of parks, historic sites and museums.
-And, of course, plenty of outdoor activities abound.
+You might be surprised at the activities available in North Dakota.
+These include parks, historic sites and museums.
+Plenty of outdoor activities abound.

 No. 2 best state: Massachusetts

-From Cape Cod to Boston, there’s plenty for everyone to enjoy in Massachusetts — and that’s why the state has a high ranking for family fun.
+From Cape Cod to Boston, Massachusetts has plenty for everyone in the family — and that’s why the state gets high marks, ranking eighth, for family fun.

-As you might expect, Massachusetts is not the most affordable state to live in, but its high rankings for education and child care and for health and safety (third out of 50 on both categories) might make up for that.
+As you might expect, Massachusetts is not the most affordable state to live in.
+But it’s not the worst, at 20th out of 50 states.
+Its high rankings for education and child care and for health and safety might help make up for that.

 No. 1 best state: Minnesota

-If you’re looking for the right combination of affordability, safety, education and things to do, Minnesota might be worth a look.
+If your family is looking for the right combination of affordability, safety, education and activities, Minnesota might be worth a look.